- We advise you to exercise normal safety precautions in Georgia.

 Pankisi Gorge: We also strongly advise you not to travel to the area of the Pankisi Gorge to the north of Akhmeta.
 This region has, in recent years, been the scene of periodic fighting between Georgian forces and Chechen militia and criminal elements including suspected international terrorists.

 The incidence of serious crime has decreased in Georgia, particularly in Tbilisi.
 However, instances of violent crime have occurred in the past against foreigners, including robberies, carjacking, sexual assault, home invasions and assaults throughout Georgia.
 Travellers should be vigilant when walking after dark, including near hotels and in residential areas.
+Financial, import and export scams have increased in recent years.

 Money and valuables

 Before you go, organise a variety of ways to access your money in Georgia, such as credit cards, cash, debit cards or cash cards.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Georgia.
 Travellers' cheques are not commonly accepted.
+We advise you to use reputable money exchange counters attached to banks, and confirm all transactions are correct.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.